 Unplugged coding – 12 offline coding activities for kindergarten and beginners

-Here we present a few screenless, offline coding activities.
+Here we present a few screenless, offline coding activities along with suitable worksheets.
 Educators can perform these activities within their groups of learners without any requirement of an electronic device, internet connectivity or prior knowledge of programming and coding.

 1. Roleplay